-- Before storing, drain all fuel from the unit.
-Start engine and allow to run until it stops.
+- Before storing, drain all fuel from the unit. - Start engine and allow to run until it stops.
 Clean the unit before storing.
-Pay particu- - Clean the unit before storing.
 Pay particular attention to the air intake area, keeping it free of debris.
-Use a mild detergent and sponge to clean the plastic surfaces. - Do not store the unit or fuel in a closed area where fuel vapors can reach sparks or an open flame from hot water heaters, electric motors or switches, furnaces, etc. - Store in a dry area out of the reach of children.
+Use a mild detergent and sponge to clean the plastic surfaces. - Do not store the unit or fuel in a closed area where fuel vapors can reach sparks or an open flame from hot water heaters, electric motors or switches, furnaces, etc. - Store in a dry area out of the reach of chil-• dren.